Kreolwolf1/factory-nodejs/lib/auth/readme.md

 > The UAA is the identity management service for Cloud Foundry.
 It's primary role is as an OAuth2 provider, issuing tokens for client applications to use when they act on behalf of users.
 It can also authenticate users with their credentials, and can act as an SSO service using those credentials (or others).
 It has endpoints for managing user accounts and for registering OAuth2 clients, as well as various other management functions.

+> The basic delegation model is described in the [OAuth2 specification][1].
+You can also read more about the Cloud Foundry UAA component in [this article][2].

 ##Quick Start

 ###Installation